apache/sling-whiteboard/featuremodel/feature/readme.md

 # Bundles and start levels

-For bundles there is no default start level - a default start level is not defined in the OSGi spec.
-And in addition, it is a little bit confusing when looking at the model when there is a list of artifacts without a start level.
+Each bundle needs to be explicitly assigned to a start level.
+There is no default start level as a default start level is not defined in the OSGi spec.
+In addition, it is a little bit confusing when looking at the model when there is a list of bundles without a start level.
 Which start level do these have?
-Its better to be explicit.
+It is better to be explicit.

-In the current PoC, a bundle needs to be explicitely assigned to a start level.
-This seems to be only working if you know all the features in advance and how they are structured.
-On the other hand there needs to be a way to define the start order of bundles within a feature.
-Therefore we can use the start level information as an ordering information for the bundles within a feature.
-Bundles within the same start level are started in any order.

-Proposal: We use the format as it is today, but interpret the start level value different: instead of directly mapping it to a start level in the OSGi framework, it defines just the startup order of bundles within a feature.
+However as soon as you have more than one feature and especially if these are authored by different authors, start level handling becomes more tricky.
+Assigning correct OSGi start levels in such scenarios would require to know all features upfront.
+Therefore this start level information is interpret as follows: instead of directly mapping it to a start level in the OSGi framework, it defines just the startup order of bundles within a feature.
 Features are then started in respect of their dependency information.
 Even if a feature has no requirement with respect to start ordering of their bundles, it has to define a start level (to act as a container for the bundles).
-It can use any positive number, suggested is to use "1"
+It can use any positive number, suggested is to use "1".
+Bundles within the same start level are started in any order.

 # Configurations belonging to Bundles